-The Funds have obtained an exemption from the Canadian securities regulatory authorities which allows them to purchase and hold securities of the following types of ETFs (collectively, the "Underlying ETFs"):
+All Funds have obtained an exemption from the Canadian securities regulatory authorities which allows them to purchase and hold securities of various types of ETFs.
+Pursuant to this relief, the Funds may purchase and hold securities of the following ETFs:

-- (i) ETFs that seek to provide daily results that replicate the daily performance of a specified widely quoted market index (the ETF's "Underlying Index") by a multiple of up to 200% ("Leveraged Bull ETFs"), inverse multiple of up to 100% ("Inverse ETFs"), or an inverse multiple of up to 200% ("Leveraged Bear ETFs"); - (ii) ETFs that seek to replicate the performance of gold or silver, or the value of a specified derivative whose underlying interest is gold or silver on an unlevered basis ("Underlying Gold or Silver Interest"), or by a multiple of up to 200% (collectively, the "Leveraged Gold/Silver ETFs"); and - (iii) ETFs that invest directly, or indirectly through derivatives, in physical commodities, including but not limited to agriculture or livestock, energy, precious metals and industrial metals, on an unlevered basis ("Unlevered Commodity ETFs", together with the Leveraged Gold/Silver ETFs, collectively, the "Commodity ETFs").
+- (a) ETFs that seek to provide daily results that replicate the daily performance of a specified widely quoted market index (the ETF's "Underlying Index") by a multiple of up to 200% ("Leveraged Bull ETFs"), or an inverse multiple of up to 200% ("Leveraged Bear ETFs"); - (b) ETFs that seek to replicate the daily performance of their Underlying Index by an inverse multiple of up to 100% ("Inverse ETFs"); - (c) ETFs that seek to replicate the performance of gold or silver, or the value of a specified derivative, the underlying interest of which is gold or silver on an unlevered basis; and - (d) ETFs that seek to provide daily results that replicate the daily performance of gold or silver or the value of a specified derivative, the underlying interest of which is gold or silver on an unlevered basis by a multiple of up to 200%; - (collectively, the "Underlying ETFs") - e) ETFs that invest, directly or indirectly through derivatives, in physical commodities, including gold and silver, , energy, grains, industrial metals, precious metals other than gold and silver, agriculture or livestock (including but not limited to soy meal, sugar, wheat, cotton, coffee and live cattle) ("Commodity ETFs").